vegaprotocol/specs/protocol/0083-RFPR-on_chain_referral_program.md

 1. If the referrer of a team currently not eligible for benefits re-stakes enough tokens, their team will become eligible for benefits from the next epoch.

 1. If a party has created a team (i.e. is a referrer) any future liquidity provision transactions from the party should be rejected.

+#### Updating teams

+1. If a party **is** currently a referrer, the party can **update** a team, by submitting a signed `UpdateTeam` transaction.
+1. If one or more of the following conditions are not met, any `UpdateTeam` transaction should be rejected.
+    - party does not specify a valid `team_id`
+    - party is not the creator of the team specified
+1. If a party enables rewards for a team, rewards will be enabled at the start of the next epoch.
+1. If a party disables rewards for a team, rewards will be disabled at the start of the next epoch.

 #### Joining / moving teams